Replicant74/Pythonsec/README.md

 - Investigate which method for scanning is better in a given scenario.
 - Ensure the script works on Python 3.6.5

+#Prompts the user to input the remote host ip address and then prompts for the first port to be scanned and the last port.
+All ports in between these two values will be scanned.

 remoteServer    = raw_input("Enter a remote host to scan: ")
 remoteServerIP  = socket.gethostbyname(remoteServer)
 startPort = int(raw_input("Enter the start port to scan: "))
 endPort = int(raw_input("Enter the end port to scan: "))

-**** OR ****

 import threading
 from queue import Queue
 import time, socket

-# a print_lock is what is used to prevent "double" modification of shared variables.
+#a print_lock is what is used to prevent "double" modification of shared variables.
-# this is used so while one thread is using a variable, others cannot access
+#this is used so while one thread is using a variable, others cannot access
-# it.
+#it.
 Once done, the thread releases the print_lock.
-# to use it, you want to specify a print_lock per thing you wish to print_lock.
+#to use it, you want to specify a print_lock per thing you wish to print_lock.
 print_lock = threading.Lock()

 target = 'hackthissite.org'